aws-samples/bedrock-access-gateway/README.md

 ### Can I build and use my own ECR image

 Yes, you can clone the repo and build the container image by yourself (`src/Dockerfile`) and then push to your ECR repo.
+You can use `scripts/push-to-ecr.sh`

 Replace the repo url in the CloudFormation template before you deploy.